Oriental BeautySave £41 on 150g vacuum packs!

-Exclusive to Té Amor in the British Isles, this intoxicating oolong is exotically fragranced, with notes of honey, lilac and wood.
+Exclusive to Té Amor in the British Isles, this intoxicating oolong is exotically fragranced, with notes of honey, lilac and sandalwood.

-A classic tea, it has lovely curled leaves in autumnal hues interspersed with white tips in a mix of textures.
-Unroasted, with a relatively high level of oxidation and quite dark coloured liquor, it could be mistaken for a black tea, but its complex and recognisable fragrance marks it out as an oolong.
+The handpicked leaves are heavily oxidised (but not roasted) to reach deep autumnal colours interspersed with the white buds.
+The leaves brew up a quite dark coloured liquor, which could be mistaken for a black tea, but the complex and distinctly floral fragrance marks it out as an oolong.

 High quality Oriental Beauty is distinguished by its fragrance, which is variously described as honeyed, floral (lily/honeysuckle) and fruity (muscat).
 This is the result of an enzyme released by the plant after it’s been bitten by a leafhopper (Jacobiasca formosana).
 Deliberate oxidation during processing intensifies the remarkable flavour still further.